On the Threshold of Drop Fragmentation under Impulsive Acceleration: Introduction

-By 1990s, several experimental and theoretical works \citep{Karam1968,Krzeczkowski1980,Pilch1987} had established the important role played by $\Ohd$ in affecting the magnitude of $\Wecr$ for a droplet-ambient system.
-This role was greatly expanded upon by Hsiang \& Faeth's review paper in 1995 \citep{Hsiang1995}, where they aggregated all the experimental data from existing literature as well as their own experiments into $\Wecr$ vs. $\Ohd$ plots.
-Their findings showed that that the threshold $\We_0$ for the onset of all breakup morphologies (both simple backward bag and other higher $\We_0$ breakup morphologies) follow the same trend with respect to $\Ohd$ (see figure 1 of \cite{Hsiang1995} or \cref{fig:lit_available_data}), with threshold $\We_0$ being almost independent of $\Ohd$ values for $\Ohd<0.1$, and then increasing rapidly for $\Ohd>0.1$.
-Furthermore, Critical breakup morphology (for the onset of breakup) of all experimental cases were observed to be simple bag breakups.
-It is essential to note that all the observations made in \cite{Hsiang1995} were made on the previously specified experimentally feasible parameter space. \cite{Villermaux2009} was the first to analytically describe bag breakup process for an inviscid droplet and derived a constant threshold value of 6 for $\Wecr$, an underestimation when compared to experimentally seen threshold values.
-Their work was extended to include droplet fluid viscosity, first by \cite{Kulkarni2014} and most recently by \cite{jackiw_aerodynamic_2021}, which resulted in a function of $\Ohd$ describing $\Wecr$.
-This corrected the underestimation and lead to a great match with previous experimental results.
-The aforementioned analytical works had not taken into consideration the role of factors such as ambient viscosity ($\Oho$) and density ($\rho$) (which in turn dictates droplet's relative velocity with the ambient) in affecting droplet's deformation characteristics.
-However, the density and viscosity contrasts between the ambient and the droplet fluids is normally substantial for experimental systems, which results in a good match with experimental $\Wecr$ values, even when the aforementioned factors are not considered.
-However (as will be explored in detail in this work), for systems where the rheological contrast between the ambient and the droplet fluids is not substantial, these factors must be taken into consideration for correct estimation of threshold $\We_0$ values.
+\cite{Villermaux2009} was the first to analytically describe the bag breakup process for an inviscid drop and derived a constant threshold value of 6 for $\Wecr$, an underestimation compared to experimentally seen threshold values.
+Their work was extended to include the viscosity of the drop fluid, first by \cite{Kulkarni2014} and most recently by \cite{jackiw_aerodynamic_2021}, resulting in a function of $\Ohd$ that describes $\Wecr$.
+This corrected for the underestimation and led to a great match with previous experimental results.
+The analytical works mentioned above do not take into account ambient fluid properties such as ambient viscosity ($\Oho$) and density ($\rho$) (which in turn dictates the relative velocity of the drop with the ambient) in influencing the resulting deformation characteristics.
+However, the density and viscosity contrasts between the ambient and drop fluids are generally very large for experimental systems, thus minimizing the relative significance of ambient fluid properties relative to that of the drop.
+This allows for a good match between the analytical solution and corresponding experimental $\Wecr$ values, even with the aforementioned assumptions.
+However (as will be explored in detail in this work), for systems where the contrast between the (physical properties of) ambient and drop fluids is not substantial, these factors must be taken into account for the correct estimation of threshold $\We_0$ values.